-Two-stage furnace systems operate at two capacities: high and low.
+High-efficiency two-stage furnace systems operate at two capacities: high and low.
 These systems utilize the low setting a majority of the time, only kicking into high when temperatures are bitter cold.
 If you’re comparing a single stage vs two-stage furnace for the home, we recommend investing in a two-stage system because they are more energy-efficient and provide a more consistent temperature.
 Because they operate more efficiently, two-stage furnaces will save you money on your gas bill.

 Electric & Oil Furnaces

 Electric furnaces heat the air by pushing it through heated coils before it enters your ductwork.
 High-effiency oil furnaces burn home heating oil (HHO) and are less common.
 Both of these options are good for homes that don’t have access to renewable fuel sources, such as natural gas.